Skip to main content

 What to watch on TV this week

-Here’s all the very best entertainment on your TV this week across your favourite Virgin TV channels, including a groundbreaking dating show
+Here’s all the very best entertainment on your TV this week across your favourite Virgin TV channels, including the return of the craftiest show on telly

 With all this plus our usual sport and movie picks of the week, there’s something for all tastes.
 And don’t forget, with Virgin TV Go, you can take your telly on the move with you.